About Weather Now

 - 27 March 2022: Switched public DNS entries, effectively launching v5 (build 8122) to Production.
 Turned off the v4 workloads in Azure.
 Transferred v4 data to v5.

-- Spring-Summer 2022: Personalization, more internationalization, tons of other features.
+- Later in 2022: Personalization, more internationalization, tons of other features.

 Your language: English (United States)